 I'm a phenomenologist, which means I take my cues from experimental data rather than from first-principles theory.
 In my opinion, the two most robust pieces of data we have to guide particle physics research are the existence of dark matter and the mass of the Higgs boson.
-Read on for some background on the implications of these measurements, and check out the other pages under "Research Topics" for particular projects addressing these issues.
+Read on for some background on the implications of these measurements, and check out the other pages under "Research Topics" (in roughly descending order of my current research priorities) for particular projects addressing these issues.

 Dark matter - beyond WIMPs

 Of all the mass energy* in the universe, the particles comprising everything we've ever measured or observed directly -- stars, planets, interstellar gas, all life on Earth -- make up only 18% of the cosmic pie chart.
 The vast majority of the mass of the universe has only been observed indirectly, and has been dubbed dark matter.
 Despite this, the gravitational effects of dark matter are numerous and profound, and many independent measurements have all converged on a remarkably consistent story:

 Rotation curves.
 By observing how fast stars rotate about the centers of their galaxies, we can infer how much total mass exists inside the galaxy.
 This is a fun calculation which uses only first-year physics and Newton's Law of Gravity, and is the same calculation which determines the orbital radius of satellites traveling at a given speed, knowing the mass of the Earth.
 Lo and behold, the calculation tells us there is much more matter than we can observe through electromagnetic radiation (microwave, infrared, visible light, or X-rays), and amazingly, this "halo" of dark matter extends far beyond the last stars of the galaxy.